elpeyotl/nuxtNetlify/content/artists/flexi-recording-session-vol-3.md

   \

   And finally, the youngest ones to join the club, there's The Shattered Mind Machine with their wild mix of garage, psychedelic and post punk.
-One night these musicians had to draw lots, the next day the newly founded bands were off rehearsing and on sunday, they were each offered a two hour slot to record a song no longer than three minutes.
+One night these musicians had to draw lots, the next day the newly founded bands were off rehearsing and on Sunday, they were each offered a two hour slot to record a song no longer than three minutes.
 Sounds fun?
 I bet you it was.
 thumbnail: /img/zeichenfläche-frs.png
 headerImage: /img/zeichenfläche-frs.png
 ---